angus-ai/angus-doc/sdk/python-sdk/python-sdk.rst

     > conn = angus.connect()
     > dummy_service = conn.services.get_service('dummy', version=1)

-Version parameter is optional, if not defined, sdk get the last version.
+Version parameter is optional, if not defined, the latest version of the servie is called.

 Composite services